WSE-Lab/LiveTCM/README.md

 <img src="./figures/overview.png" alt="overview" width="500" align="bottom" />

-## 3. Demonstratin of the LiveTCM Tool
+## 3. Demonstration of the LiveTCM Tool

 Below, we demonstrate the key features of the LiveTCM tool.